-VIDEO: Why Pearl Jam's Alive is not the uplifting anthem you think...
+Why Pearl Jam's Alive is not the uplifting anthem you think...

-On Eddie Vedder's birthday, we delve into the story behind grunge band's biggest anthem.
+Radio X delves into the story behind grunge band's biggest anthem.

-The record reached No.2 on the Billboard charts and went on to become one of the most important albums of the grunge era in part to its lead track.
+Following its release on 27 August that year, the record reached No.2 on the Billboard charts and went on to become one of the most important albums of the grunge era in part to its lead track.

 Alive song is a semi-autobiographical account which reflects Eddie Vedder's own childhood experience about being told the truth about his real father.